International North–South Transport Corridor

-The International North–South Transport Corridor (INSTC) is a 7,200-km (4500 mile) long multi-mode network of ship, rail, and road route for moving freight between Azerbaijan, Central Asia, Europe, India, Iran, and Russia.
-The route primarily involves moving freight from India, Iran, Azerbaijan and the Russian Federation via ship, rail and road.
-The objective of the corridor is to increase trade connectivity between major cities such as Mumbai, Moscow, Tehran, Baku, Bandar Abbas, Astrakhan, Bandar Anzali, etc. Dry runs of two routes were conducted in 2014, the first was Mumbai to Baku via Bandar Abbas and the second was Mumbai to Astrakhan via Bandar Abbas, Tehran and Bandar Anzali.
+The International North–South Transport Corridor (INSTC) is a 7,200-km (4500 mile) long multi-mode network of ship, rail, and road routes for moving freight between Azerbaijan, Central Asia, Europe, India, Iran, and Russia.
+The route primarily involves moving freight from India, Iran, Azerbaijan, and the Russian Federation via ship, rail, and road.
+The objective of the corridor is to increase trade connectivity between major cities such as Mumbai, Moscow, Tehran, Baku, Bandar Abbas, Astrakhan, Bandar Anzali, etc. Dry runs of two routes were conducted in 2014.
+The first was Mumbai to Baku via Bandar Abbas, and the second was Mumbai to Astrakhan via Bandar Abbas, Tehran, and Bandar Anzali.
 The objective of the study was to identify and address key bottlenecks.
-The results showed transport costs were reduced by "$2,500 per 15 tons of cargo".
+The results showed that transport costs were reduced by "$2,500 per 15 tons of cargo".
 Other routes under consideration include via Kazakhstan and Turkmenistan.

-This will also synchronize with the Ashgabat Agreement, a Multimodal transport agreement signed by India (2018), Oman (2011), Iran (2011), Turkmenistan (2011), Uzbekistan, (2011) Kazakhstan (2015), for creating an international transport and transit corridor facilitating transportation of goods between Central Asia and the Persian Gulf.
+This will also synchronize with the Ashgabat Agreement, a Multimodal transport agreement signed by India (2018), Oman (2011), Iran (2011), Turkmenistan (2011), Uzbekistan (2011), and Kazakhstan (2015) for creating an international transport and transit corridor facilitating transportation of goods between Central Asia and the Persian Gulf.
 This route will be operationalised by mid-January 2018.

 History

-Russian, Iranian and Indian representatives signed the agreement for the NSTC project on 16 May 2002.
+Russian, Iranian, and Indian representatives signed the agreement for the NSTC project on 16 May 2002.
 All three countries are founding member states on the project.
-Other important member states include Azerbaijan, Armenia, Kazakhstan and Belarus with other states having varying levels of involvement.
-Azerbaijan is heavily involved in the project currently building new train lines and roads to complete missing links in the NSTC.
-Turkmenistan currently is not a formal member but is likely to have a road connectivity to the corridor.
-Prime Minister Modi during a state visit to Turkmenistan formally invited it to become a member state on the project, "I also proposed that Turkmenistan becomes a member of the International North South Transport Corridor."
+Other important member states include Azerbaijan, Armenia, Kazakhstan, and Belarus, with other states having varying levels of involvement.
+Azerbaijan is heavily involved in the project and is currently building new train lines and roads to complete missing links in the NSTC.
+Turkmenistan currently is not a formal member but is likely to have road connectivity to the corridor.
+Prime Minister Narendra Modi during a state visit to Turkmenistan formally invited it to become a member state on the project, saying, "I also proposed that Turkmenistan becomes a member of the International North South Transport Corridor."

 2014: bottleneck study

-Dry runs of two routes were conducted in 2014, the first was Mumbai to Baku via Bandar Abbas and the second was Mumbai to Astrakhan via Bandar Abbas, Tehran and Bandar Anzali.
+Dry runs of two routes were conducted in 2014.
+The first was Mumbai to Baku via Bandar Abbas, and the second was Mumbai to Astrakhan via Bandar Abbas, Tehran, and Bandar Anzali.
 The objective of the study was to identify and address key bottlenecks.
-The results showed transport costs were reduced by "$2,500 per 15 tons of cargo".
+The results showed that transport costs were reduced by "$2,500 per 15 tons of cargo".
 Other routes under consideration include via Kazakhstan and Turkmenistan.